yphsieh/16S-ITGDB/README.md

 SPINGO requires a species specific database in the following format: <br/>
 <img width="1217" alt="Screen Shot 2021-09-22 at 11 01 45 AM" src="https://user-images.githubusercontent.com/47639979/134276818-8b3ef7b7-f1f0-4eaf-95cd-d289b5e4d9ab.png">

 We provided ```taxa_itgdb_spingo.fa``` in ```data/``` directory as the species specific database.
 The reference database is converted internally to an efficient indexed structure.
 To reuse the index, ```--write-index``` option is used.
 SPINGO provides parallel computation.
-Assume your SPINGO execution file is named as "spingo" and use 8 processors for the program, the utilized command is as follows:
+Assume your SPINGO execution file is named as "spingo", the utilized command is as follows:
 ```
 ./spingo --write-index -p <number of processors> -d <reference database> -i <input file> > <output file>
 ```